migration

 Cross-practice posting rules or write-off authority thresholds that apply uniformly across the book of business.

-The CBO's global patient list — the ability to handle calls for any provider across all clients without switching practice contexts — is a workflow pattern that billing company staff rely on.
-Medi's all-practices view covers this for billing work, but the transition period will have staff working in two systems simultaneously.
+The CBO's global patient list, which lets staff handle calls for any provider across all clients without switching practice contexts, is a pattern billing-company staff rely on.
+Medi's all-practices view covers this for billing work, but during the transition staff work in two systems at once.
 Document who handles patient inquiries in AdvancedMD for legacy claims and who handles them in Medi for forward claims.

-For more on how Medi's billing-company architecture compares to the CBO model, the AdvancedMD comparison page covers the architectural trade-offs in detail.
+For how Medi's billing-company architecture compares to the CBO model, the AdvancedMD comparison page covers the trade-offs in detail.

 What does not migrate, and what to do about it

-Open-claim working state — follow-up notes, denial investigation threads, mid-stream correspondence with payers, appeal tracking — does not exist in the export.
-For any claim still open at cutover, screenshot the AdvancedMD working notes or transfer them into a structured handoff document with payer reference numbers, last-action dates, and next-action items.
+Open-claim working state (follow-up notes, denial investigation threads, mid-stream payer correspondence, appeal tracking) is not in the export.
+For any claim still open at cutover, screenshot the AdvancedMD working notes or move them into a structured handoff document with payer reference numbers, last-action dates, and next-action items.

 In-flight appeals do not migrate.
-Document each open appeal with the payer reference number, submission date, appeal level, the supporting documentation submitted, and the next-action date.
-Those travel with the biller, not with the export file.
+Document each open appeal with the payer reference number, submission date, appeal level, supporting documentation, and next-action date.
+Those travel with the biller, not the export file.

 Unposted ERAs sitting in the AdvancedMD queue at cutover should be posted in AdvancedMD before the system goes read-only.
 Posting them in Medi for claims that belong in AdvancedMD's legacy A/R creates a reconciliation problem that takes weeks to untangle.

-Per-payer custom scrub rules, Claim Inspector override configurations, and write-off tolerance thresholds need to be re-implemented in Medi.
-Do not assume any rule library moves automatically.
+Per-payer scrub rules, Claim Inspector override configurations, and write-off tolerance thresholds get re-implemented in Medi.
+No rule library moves automatically.

-CBO-level access configuration needs to be manually documented and rebuilt.
-Export the user list with access scopes before any accounts are deactivated.
+CBO-level access configuration is documented and rebuilt by hand.
+Export the user list with access scopes before any account is deactivated.

-Waystar ERA enrollment status, to the extent that practices migrated from the legacy Optum clearinghouse to Waystar within AdvancedMD in 2025, may be in an intermediate state.
-Confirm each payer's 835 enrollment status directly before relying on it for the legacy A/R closeout period.
+Waystar ERA enrollment may be in an intermediate state for practices that moved from the legacy Optum clearinghouse to Waystar within AdvancedMD in 2025.
+Confirm each payer's 835 enrollment status directly before relying on it for the legacy A/R closeout.

 What absolutely must move

-Patient demographics, including all insurance coverages, active authorizations, and coverage sequence information for coordination of benefits.
+Patient demographics, including every insurance coverage, active authorization, and coverage-sequence detail for coordination of benefits.

 Provider NPIs, taxonomy codes, billing group NPI, and all billing identifiers used in claim submission.

-Active payer enrollment status and the clearinghouse trading-partner relationships — specifically which payers the practice is enrolled with for 837 submission and 835 ERA receipt, even if those enrollments need to be re-established at Stedi from scratch.
+Active payer enrollment status and clearinghouse trading-partner relationships: which payers the practice is enrolled with for 837 submission and 835 ERA receipt, even when those enrollments re-establish at Stedi from scratch.

 User roles and practice-level access permissions, rebuilt in Medi to match the documented CBO structure.

-Custom fee schedules where they differ from Medicare allowables, and any per-payer contracted rate information used in underpayment detection.
+Custom fee schedules where they differ from Medicare allowables, plus any per-payer contracted rate used in underpayment detection.

 The last twelve months of paid claims and posted 835 payments for reporting continuity.
-This is the data set that supports year-over-year denial rate reporting, payer performance tracking, and client-facing billing summaries.
+This is the data set behind year-over-year denial rate reporting, payer performance tracking, and client-facing billing summaries.

-Authorization records and injury documentation for any active patient cases involving personal injury, workers' compensation, or multi-authorization treatment plans.
+Authorization records and injury documentation for active personal injury, workers' compensation, or multi-authorization treatment cases.

 Day-zero cutover checklist